-In the table in section 2.6.2, the word TEXT (in the Type column) is used to indicate one of the registered encoding names.
+In the table in the section called "Target Atoms", the word TEXT (in the Type column) is used to indicate one of the registered encoding names.
 The type would not actually be TEXT; it would be STRING or some other ATOM naming the encoding chosen by the owner.